20th Annual Conference for Office and Clinic Nurses and Office Support Staff

 - Listening is an important skill in any area of professional practice, as well as in personal relationships.
 In this interactive session, participants will learn and practice three key active listening skills.

-Focusing on Employee Engagement and The Patient Experience in a Brain Friendly Way
+Experience in a Brain Friendly Way

 - Are the employees in your workplace engaged and enthusiastic about their work?
 If so, then your workplace is among a very few according to a recent Gallup poll of American workplaces.
 A better understanding of our brain and our need for social connection and acceptance can "move the needle" toward employee engagement and result in patient satisfaction.